Systems and processes failed neurologist’s patients, inquiry finds

 “Communication between different organisations and between management levels within organisations was poor and inadequate.”

-The report also found that while not every step take after November 2016 was correct, the inquiry panel believes the Belfast Trust got key decisions right after that date.
+The report also found that while not every step taken after November 2016 was correct, the inquiry panel believes the Belfast Trust got key decisions right after that date.

 Those included the partial restriction of Dr Watt in December 2016, the commissioning of a report into his practice by the Royal College of Physicians, the full restriction of his practice in July 2017 and the decision to initiate a large-scale patient recall in May 2018.